gullerya/object-observer/README.md

 #### Backlog:
  - Optimization for the cases of Array massive mutations
  - Add `readPath` and `writePath` utility methods in `DataPath` object (part of change data)?
+ - Create build process including test automation on CI and probably minification/reorg of a consumable code

 #### Versions
 - 0.1.0